 As previously stated, Models 1 and 2 are similar in many key aspects.
-The AIC, BIC, and adjusted R^2 are extremely similar; each of the coefficients present in the model is statistically significant and properly specified per the marginal model plots; the VIF values of the coefficients are low enough to suggest multicollinearity is not present in the model; and the diagnostic plots suggest that the regression model assumptions are approximately satisfied (with the slight deviation in the Normal QQ plot).
+The AIC, BIC, and adjusted $R^2$ are extremely similar; each of the coefficients present in the model is statistically significant and properly specified per the marginal model plots; the VIF values of the coefficients are low enough to suggest multicollinearity is not present in the model; and the diagnostic plots suggest that the regression model assumptions are approximately satisfied (with the slight deviation in the Normal QQ plot).
 Selecting the appropriate prediction model is therefore a decision made based on the more practical aspects of the model.
 Accounting for the criteria in the specified in the research question, Model 1 is selected since it is the more parsimonious model and provides virtually identical prediction power for the response variable.
-Table 9 provides the coefficient and standard error estimates for Model 1.